 - Have fewer than 50 FTEs

-No matter where your employees work, what type of organization you run, or what your employees’ health needs are, there's an option for everyone to get the coverage they need.
+No matter where your employees work, what type of organization you run, or what your employees’ health needs are, there's an option for everyone to get comprehensive coverage.
 Reviewing the various health insurance plans available will help you make the most informed decision for your organization.

-If you're an employer looking to provide personalized employee benefits, PeopleKeep can help.
+If you're an employer looking to provide personalized employee perks, like affordable health insurance benefits, PeopleKeep can help.
 Our personalized benefit administration software makes it easy to set up and manage HRAs and employee stipends in just minutes each month.